This Blog was posted by Smithson Valley Services Air Conditioning

 One of the leading brands available on the market is the American Standard air conditioning unit.
 The American Standard company is well known and respected for the excellent quality in its products and services.
 If you are looking for an air conditioning unit that will give you value for your money, the American Standard air conditioning unit is what you are looking for.
 They are affordable and very efficient; you are bound to see the difference in your light bill with one of these units.

 One of the advantages of owning an American Standardg unit is it seasonal energy efficient ratio (SEER) ratings.
-This number gives an indication of how efficient the air conditioner converts electricity into cool air.
+This number indicates how efficient the air conditioner converts electricity into cool air.
 Hence, a high SEER rating is an indication of an efficient air conditioning unit.
 In most cases the SEER rating of an American Standard air conditioning unit is high, providing a clear indication of efficiency associated with this brand of air conditioners.
 With a unit from American Standard in your home, you will immediately begin to see the reflection of its efficiency on your light bill as it will require less electricity than other lower rated brands to you that soothing and relaxing cool air.
 Frequently Asked Questions

 And then, given that such mobile units are usually relatively poorly insulated, a standard 2.5 ton conventional AC unit with an A-coil attached to your existing furnace if there is room for it.
 This involves sheet-metal work, a larger pad for the condenser, and other infrastructure that the mini-splits do not require.

-You should be able to get a dual-zone mini-split system installed for something between ,800 and ,000 depending on your location, the size of the unit and a few other factors.
+You should be able to get a dual-zone mini-split system installed for something between 800 and,000 depending on your location, the size of the unit and a few other factors.
 A conventional unit will start at around ,000 and work up from there.

 If so the unit is already installed what do I do now?
 Thanks for the answers so far.